Solutions To Pharmacy Scheduling Challenges

 Say you have 25 graduate pharmacists, after each shift they work, your scheduling software will send an automated survey to the pharmacy store manager.
 The evaluation then downloads into excel.
 Then the manager can see feedback on specific grads over time and hire the best fit when a position opens.
 The software easily allows you to see the feedback and help you hire the cream of the crop.

-This also works well for those pharmacists who may be in your float pool or PRN, waiting for a permanent store placement.
-Using this feature, you can get feedback on graduate pharmacists, float pool, and other potential hires, all saved in the cloud for easy access from any device
+This also works well for those pharmacists who may be in your float pool or PRN, waiting for permanent store placement.
+Using this feature, you can get feedback on graduate pharmacists, float pool, and other potential hires, all saved in the cloud for easy access from any device.

 By integrating survey features for candidates into your employee scheduling software, you’ll be able to narrow your candidate pool more efficiently.